Ever land on a webpage and get frustrated by long load times, 404 pages, and hard to navigate menus?

 Some popular payment methods are PayPal, Alipay, Stripe, and credit cards.
 You can even offer to finance if your product is expensive.

 Just don’t forget to make all your payment methods available for mobile checkout.

 Not sure how to hook up payments on your site?
 Read this article on how to accept credit card payments on your WordPress site easily.

 15. Mobile-Friendly UX

-Mobile screens mean more scrolling, so it becomes much more important to consider what you have displayed on the page or create an entirely separate user experience for mobile visitors.
+Mobile screens mean more scrolling, so it becomes much more important to consider what you have displayed on the page.
+You may even want to create an entirely separate user experience for mobile visitors.

-PayPal does a really good job of designing for their visitors.
+PayPal does an excellent job of making their web design help their visitors.
 For instance, their desktop site, while minimalist, is visually engaging:

-Go further in testing things like hiding certain elements that are unnecessary on specific screen sizes, making unessential text smaller, and playing around with different icons for better visibility on important links.
+Go further in testing things like hiding certain elements that are unnecessary on specific screen sizes, making any non-essential text smaller, and playing around with different icons for better visibility on important links.

 User experience is just one of the ranking factors Google considers when ranking sites.
-To really optimize your site, check out 9 more essential SEO ranking factors.
+To really optimize your website, check out 9 more essential SEO ranking factors.

 If you already have your SEO dialed in, have a look at these web design principles you can use to boost your conversion rate.